andre-st/goodreads-toolbox/recentrated.md

 - most mail-clients recognize the signature and the links and make the latter clickable
 - changes are collected in periodic mails; individual mails would be annoying
 - text-reviews in the mail are bloat, a click on a review-link is bearable - I would have checked the reviewer on the GR website anyway
-- text-reviews in the mail may open an attack vector
 - usernames in the mail are bloat - 99% are unknown/random letters to me and I would see it on the GR website anyway